Treat your tastebuds with this tasty Roasted Red Pepper Hummus. It is full of healthy goodness and smooth, creamy chickpeas!

 - black & cayenne pepper to taste

-- Drain the chickpeas and place in a colander.
+Drain the chickpeas but reserve some of the liquid.
+Place chickpeas in a colander.
 Rinse and rub chick peas vigorously to loosen most of the skins.
 Immerse in water and skim off the floating skins.
-Removing the skins makes smoother hummus.
+Removing the skins makes smoother hummus, but is optional.

-- Place skinned chick peas in a food processor (reserve a few as topping) together with all other ingredients.
-Process until smooth.
-Scrape down sides as necessary.
-Place hummus in a bowl and drizzle with a little more olive/avocado oil.
-Sprinkle with a little paprika powder and place a few whole chick peas on for decoration.
+Transfer roasted red pepper hummus to a bowl and drizzle with a little more olive/avocado oil.
+Sprinkle with a little paprika powder and place a few whole chickpeas on for decoration.
 Store covered in the fridge.